Big data expansion affects how IT teams treat and retain information. Many businesses forego all but the most rudimentary...

 Amazon Kinesis Data Firehose.
 S3 can handle batch data uploads, but streaming data is more problematic.
 Amazon Kinesis Data Firehose enables the data lake to capture, modify and load streaming data, such as continuous telemetry from IoT devices, into storage instances.

 Amazon Elasticsearch Service.
-When you bring raw data into data lakes on AWS, it typically requires a level of pre-processing to properly ingest the content and prepare it for use.
+When you bring raw data into AWS data lakes, it typically requires a level of pre-processing to properly ingest the content and prepare it for use.
 Amazon Elasticsearch Service (ES) provides initial validation, metadata extraction and indexing for the arriving data.
 Other services use the metadata and indexes to support search, curation and other jobs.
 S3 events can trigger Amazon ES activity, which can then be directed via AWS Lambda functions.

 Amazon Kinesis Data Analytics.
 Data scientists can apply numerous analytical engines to big data tasks.
 One option is Kinesis Data Analytics, which helps process or transform streaming Kinesis data using conventional SQL, and makes queries on streaming data.
 Other analytical tools can then manage the processed data.

 Amazon Redshift Spectrum.
 Designed to manage the contents of data lakes on AWS, Amazon Redshift Spectrum enables users to analyze or transform data using SQL and third-party business intelligence tools.
-Redshift Spectrum supports many common open data formats, and it can perform queries across exabytes of raw unstructured data, whether it's located on disk in the local data center or in S3 buckets.
+Redshift Spectrum supports many common open data formats, and it can perform queries across exabytes of raw unstructured data, whether it's located on a disk in the local data center, a Redshift data warehouse, or in S3 buckets.

 Amazon Athena.
 AWS' serverless analystics service, Amazon Athena, analyzes data in S3 buckets using standard SQL queries.
 Users can select an S3 bucket for analysis, create the schema and execute the query.
 Athena does not rely on conventional extract, transform and load (ETL) jobs to prepare data for analysis, but it can query curated data sets for convenient ad hoc analytics.